 The first act is the most interesting part of Legend because there are so many odd moments.
-Lily belts out several tunes while meeting the unicorns, and it's not so enchanting.
-She appears to love Jack but then makes him fetch a ring from a pond to prove it.
-Once Darkness takes over and the land becomes ice, the scenes afterwards are the most chilling in the movie.
+Lily belts out several tunes while meeting the unicorns, and it's not enchanting.
+She appears to love Jack but makes him fetch a ring from a pond to prove it.
+Once Darkness takes over and the land becomes ice, the scenes afterwards are the most chilling.
 Lily's discovery of her frozen friends in their house is effective and reminds us that Scott knows what he's doing.
 This eerie tone disappears in the bombastic final act, which feels like your standard "good versus evil" tale.
 For a PG movie, there are some pretty dark moments, especially during the seduction attempts by Darkness with the teenage Mia.
 It never goes too far, but the menace beneath the surface is surprising for a family movie.

 Does the director build an original and creative environment?

 Ridley Scott has directed classics like Alien, but he's also the man behind 1492: Conquest of Paradise and Hannibal.
 Legend shows his talent, though it feels like a passion project gone wrong.
-There are clever moments, but the overall environment is too generic.
+There are clever moments, but the environment is too generic.
 An exception is the brief appearance of Meg Mucklebones, who's actually played by Robert Picardo from Star Trek: Voyager.
 The hideous creature has an energy that's missing from much of this story.
-I'm a fan of ambitious fantasy epics, even when they don't work, so I applaud Scott's attempt.
-The Director's Cut is probably smoother than the theatrical version, but it remains inconsistent and lacks the extra touches to become a classic fantasy film.
+I'm a fan of fantasy epics, even when they don't work, so I applaud Scott's attempt.
+The Director's Cut is probably smoother than the theatrical version, but it remains inconsistent and lacks the touches to become a classic fantasy film.

 Next week, I check out the Black Fortress and hang out on the planet of Krull.